-and welcome to our German word of today.
-This time we will have a look at the meaning of:
+and welcome to our German Word of the Week.

 - Liebe Maria, heute bin ich in Berlin angekommen…